-As part of the Early Childhood Literacy Project (ECL), Peace Corps Uganda Education project seeks to support the Ministry of Education and Sports to realize its strategic objectives through focusing on interventions that aim at improving access to quality Early Childhood Literacy.
+As part of the Early Childhood Literacy Project (ECL), Peace Corps Uganda Education project seeks to support the Ministry of Education and Sports to realize its strategic objectives through focusing on interventions that aim at improving access to quality early childhood literacy.
 Volunteers will support teachers to increase knowledge and the application of effective techniques and methods for teaching reading and early literacy skills.
 Additionally, Volunteers will work with pupils to increase literacy levels and support the development of teaching and learning materials and resources that teachers need to provide high-quality literacy instruction.
 Finally, Volunteers will further engage parents and community members to encourage children’s literacy and to promote a reading culture within the community.
-It is important to note that this cohort of Volunteers will be the pioneer cohort to implement this new framework.

-Volunteers will be assigned to serve as an Early Childhood Literacy Teacher for pre-primary (pre-school) and primary grades.
-The day-to-day activities of the Early Childhood Literacy Teacher include:
+Volunteers will be assigned to serve as Early Childhood Literacy Teachers for pre-primary (preschool) and primary grades.
+The day-to-day activities of the Early Childhood Literacy Teacher include;

-1. Working with teachers to build their capacity for literacy instruction by leading professional development on teaching phonemic awareness, alphabetic principle, fluency, vocabulary and comprehension.
+1. Work with teachers to build their capacity for literacy instruction by leading professional development on teaching phonemic awareness, alphabetic principle, fluency, vocabulary and comprehension.

-2. Support/Guide Ugandan counterpart/local teachers in the use of techniques for promoting gender equity in the classroom.
+2. Support/guide Ugandan counterpart/host teachers in the use of techniques for promoting gender equity in the classroom.

 3. Collaborate with head teachers to create a positive school culture and staff climate.

-4. Develop resource rooms/libraries that enables access and utilization by the learners.
+4. Develop resource rooms/libraries/computer labs that enables access and utilization by the learners.

 5. Design positive behavior systems and alternative disciplines.